-The journal Acta Universitatis Carolinae – Studia Territorialia invites authors to submit articles for its 2018 special issue entitled “Coming to Terms with the Past: The Politics of Reconciliation and Beyond.”
+The journal Acta Universitatis Carolinae – Studia Territorialia invites authors to submit articles for its 2018 special issue entitled “Memory of Genocide in Interdisciplinary Perspectives.”

 The Russian Sociological Review invites scholars in the fields of theoretical sociology, social phi- losophy, intellectual history and the related disciplines in the social sciences and humanities to contribute to a special issue devoted to the intellectual heritage of Max Weber (1864–1920).